bethjmdev/CookbookStack/RecipeBook/README.md

 I think it did a pretty good job, but I would not use it to build a production app.

-I noticed the datastructuring is not ideal.
+I noticed the datastructuring is not ideal. also the data calls are not ideal.

 The app works and I am actively using it to store my recipes.